firubi/dotfiles/README.md

 Make sure to import the EPWINGS

-2. For nVidia users, install the drivers: https://en.opensuse.org/SDB:NVIDIA_drivers
+2. For nVidia users, install the drivers: https://en.opensuse.org/SDB:NVIDIA_drivers.
+Run `zypper addrepo --refresh https://download.nvidia.com/opensuse/tumbleweed NVIDIA` and then `sudo zypper install-new-recommends --repo NVIDIA`
 3. Let's set up the gaming.
 Run `sudo zypper in --no-recommends steam lutris wine` and make sure everything works (run a game).
 Also install Ryujinx (among other emulators) and Prism Launcher
 4. Make sure flatpak is installed and install KeePassXC and Anki
 5. Import database and Anki addons (found in SSD)